 - Height may be intimidating

-4. Orvis Women’s Ultralight Wading Boots – For Lady Anglers
+4. Orvis Women’s Ultralight Wading Boots Review – For Lady Anglers

 I’ve seen my Ma struggle with finding the right wading boot for our family fishing trips in my childhood.
 She always ended up buying men’s boots in smaller sizes.
 They were never as comfortable as I would have wanted them to be.
 However, it delights me to see how companies have now started a separate line for women.

 A few years ago, I got Ma these lightweight and comfortable fly fishing boots by Orvis.
-Because they are made to adapt to female feet, their sizing is a lot better, and are one of the best wading boots for women.
+Because they are made to adapt to female feet, their sizing is a lot better, and are one of the best women’s wading boots.
 She was gleaming with happiness when they fit her tiny feet well, which men’s shoes never did.

 She’s not that much of an adrenaline junkie anymore.
 So these Orvis Wading boots haven’t been put to a real quality test.
 But from the look of them, I think they’ll last a couple of seasons, even though they’re pretty ultralight and petite looking.
 Moreover, the padding on the sole avoids any unnecessary stress on the feet.